Analysis of a Finite State Many Player Game Using its Master Equation: The -player game and the MFG

 where $f:[d]\times \calP([d])\times\R^d_{[d]}\to\R$ is the running cost and $g: [d]\times\calP([d])$ is the terminal cost.
 For every $(x,\eta)$, the function $a\mapsto f(x,\eta,a)$ is assumed to be independent of the $x$-th component of $a$.
-Also, $f$ and $g$ are measurable functions that will be required to satisfy additional conditions to be introduced in the sequel, see Assumptions \ref{assumption21} and \ref{assumption22}, and Remark \ref{rem22}.
+Also, $f$ and $g$ are measurable functions that will be required to satisfy additional conditions, which will be introduced in the sequel (see Assumptions \ref{assumption21} and \ref{assumption22}, and Remark \ref{rem22}).

-The goal of each player is to minimize its own cost $J^{n,i}$.
-We are interested in finding an asymptotic Nash equilibrium.
+We are interested in finding an asymptotic Nash equilibrium, where the goal of each player is to minimize its own cost $J^{n,i}$ given the other player actions.